 Housing costs in Mount Rainier are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Unlike some cities, Mount Rainier isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mount Rainier are a mix of both white- and blue-collar jobs.
-Overall, Mount Rainier is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Mount Rainier who work in office and administrative support (12.14%), food service (10.06%), and management occupations (7.47%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mount Rainier is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Mount Rainier is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Mount Rainier who work in office and administrative support (10.28%), sales jobs (10.13%), and management occupations (9.28%).

-In Mount Rainier, a lot of people use the subway to get to work every day though Mount Rainier is a relatively small city.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small city, Mount Rainier has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

-The overall education level of Mount Rainier is somewhat higher than in the average US city of 21.84%: 27.03% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of Mount Rainier citizens is substantially higher than the typical US community, as 30.00% of adults in Mount Rainier have at least a bachelor's degree.

-The per capita income in Mount Rainier in 2010 was $24,510, which is lower middle income relative to Maryland, and middle income relative to the rest of the US.
-This equates to an annual income of $98,040 for a family of four.
+The per capita income in Mount Rainier in 2018 was $31,745, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $126,980 for a family of four.
 However, Mount Rainier contains both very wealthy and poor people as well.

 The most common language spoken in Mount Rainier is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.